-1939 - Opened.
-Formerly was the Kanarese School.
+- 1939 Opened.
+Formerly was the Kanarese School. - Poiscontinued.
+Elementary day school being operated on a different campus in 1978.

 KONOLA ACADEMY.
 Konola, Liberia, West Africa.

 - 1927 Seahn SDA School opened at Seahn, Grand Bassa County, Liberia, the first in the nation. - 1928 Liberian Mission School opened at Kakatown.
 It was formerly at the Palmberg Station. - 1937 Elementary boarding school established at Konola. - 1949 Ninth grade work was introduced. - 1951 Tenth grade added. - 1957 Became a complete 12-grade secondary school. - 1961 The first class registered for national examinations.